 What’s the fastest way to get started if I’m already busy?

 Replace one current task with an AI-assisted version this week.
-Don't add AI to your workflow — swap something in.
+Don’t add AI to your workflow — swap something in.
 Brief writing is the easiest starting point for most marketers.
-You'll have a working proof of concept within two hours, and that momentum matters more than any course.